open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 #### Administrator Notes:

 * The interval of task- and appointment data considered for conversion to iCal can be adjusted via <code>com.openexchange.share.handler.iCal.futureInterval</code> and <code>com.openexchange.share.handler.iCal.pastInterval</code> in configuration file <code>share.properties</code>

-# Cross-context functionality

-As already mentioned in previous sections the administrator is able to configure if guests should be handled per context (default) or server wide by using the configuration parameter <code>com.openexchange.share.crossContextGuests</code>.

-If set to <code>true</code> the guests email address is used to recognize if there is already a registered user with the given address and aligns the stored password to the already existing guest user.
-In addition to the password (which is the most important parameter this feature is about) even the users contact data gets synchronized.

-#### Administrator Notes:

-* To handle user and contact data across contexts boundaries the feature has to be enabled before a guest receives the first share.
-Guests that receive shares before the activation cannot be considered within the alignment process.
-Only latter shares will be considered.
-* At the moment this feature does only sync user and contact related data (no shared content).
-If the user got two shares from different contexts he will only see shares related to the given link.

 # Limit file accesses for named/anonymous guests